Vizzuality/marxan-cloud/docs/download-upload-clone/brief.md

 - A user may need to set up a local instance of the open source Marxan Cloud platform, importing into it a copy of one or more projects previously downloaded from the flagship Marxan Cloud instance

 Users should likewise be able to clone Marxan Cloud scenarios (within the same project):
-- Users may wish to undertake a new analysis by changing parameters of an existing scenario, while keeping the original (cloned) scenario intact, so that they can later
+- Users may wish to undertake a new analysis by changing parameters of an existing scenario, while keeping the original (cloned) scenario intact, so that they can later compare the two scenarios.

 # User actions